 Airbnb Tips – Key Crisis

 There have been stories of key exchanges having some issues in the past.
 Perhaps keys were lost in the mail, or the email of the key's hiding location was sent to the spam box.
 Things happen.
 It's your job as the host to be proactive about these kind of situations and problem solve in advance in case you encounter a problem like this.

 Most hosts feel most comfortable with delivering the keys in person.
 If that is possible it is the best way to ensure a smooth entry.
 Obviously this involves understanding when your guest will be there, hence the communication we mention above.

 But what if something stops you from getting there?
 A huge accident on the freeway, or maybe you got a flat tire.
 Here are some Airbnb tips on getting the keys to the guests when you can't be there.

-- Almighty Lockbox – you can buy this in most hardware stores.
-It’s easy to install, cost effective and secure.
+- Airbnb Lockbox – you can buy this in most hardware stores.
+It's easy to install, cost-effective and secure.
 All you have to do is let your guest know where the box is.

 - Secret hiding spot – this has been working for 12 year olds all over the world since I can remember.
 Rock, doormat, flower pot.
 Make sure it's easy for them but not so easy for a stranger.